daattali/beautiful-jekyll/_posts/2022-11-27-what's-new-in-bdrsuite-v5.5.md

 ## Google Cloud as Backup Repository

-I recently wrote a [blog about Google Cloud Storage](https://www.vembu.com/blog/data-protection-with-google-cloud-object-storage/) for Vembu in preparation of this announcement.
+I recently wrote a [blog about Google Cloud Storage](https://www.bdrsuite.com/blog/data-protection-with-google-cloud-object-storage/) for BDRSuite in preparation of this announcement.
 Google Cloud Storage (Object Storage) is now supported in BDRSuite v5.5 to store backup data, backup copy and offsite copy data.
 Note that it already supported other cloud storage providers like Amazon S3, Azure Blog, S3 Compatible storages such as Wasabi, MinIO, etc.

 ![Google Cloud as Backup Repository](/img/2022-11-27-11-23-34.png)